Things to think about when choosing a medical plan

 What should I consider when choosing a plan to go with Medicare Parts A and B?

-What do I need to know about the Medicare Advantage and Medicare Supplement plans?
+What do I need to know about the Medicare Advantage with Part D and Medicare Supplement plans?

 These plans contract with Medicare to provide all Medicare-covered benefits; however, most also cover the deductibles, coinsurance, and additional benefits not covered by Medicare.
 Neither the health plan nor Medicare will pay for services received outside of the plan’s network except for authorized referrals and emergency care.

-Enrollment in the Medicare Advantage or MAPD plans may not be retroactive.
+Enrollment in the Medicare Advantage with Part D plans may not be retroactive.
 Your enrollment is effective the first of the month after we receive your enrollment forms, or when you enroll in both Medicare Parts A and B, whichever is later.
 This date may be different from your retirement date.
-If we receive the forms after the date your enrollment in PEBB retiree insurance coverage is to begin, you may not select a Medicare Advantage or MAPD plan until a special open enrollment or the next annual open enrollment.
+If we receive the forms after the date your enrollment in PEBB retiree insurance coverage is to begin, you may not select a Medicare Advantage with Part D plan until a special open enrollment or the next annual open enrollment.

 Medicare Supplement Plan G, administered by Premera Blue Cross